 It is important to note that most toll roads in California have converted to All-Electronic Tolling, AET for short.
 When you calculate tolls, your result will show whether the roadway accepts cash.

 AET is also known as Cashless Tolling and Open-Road Tolling.
 The terms are used by different agencies around the country, but they all mean there is no cash accepted on a given toll road.
-Nearly all of the toll roads in Texas have converted to All-Electronic Tolling, although there are some roads in the Houston area that are still being converted, as well as some smaller, regionally-managed toll roads and bridges.
+Nearly all of the toll roads in California have converted to All-Electronic Tolling, although there are some roads in the Houston area that are still being converted, as well as some smaller, regionally-managed toll roads and bridges.

 Statewide, California has an electronic toll system called FasTrak.
 FasTrak transponders can be used by private and commercial users on all California toll roads, but there is no compatibility with other states.

 FasTrak is compatible with all toll roads in California, but it is not compatible with any toll facilities outside of California.

 This graphic provides general information about how to count the number of axles on your vehicle.
 See the information below for detailed information for California.